December 7, 2021 |

 Pumpkins around Lodi barn in the early morning light of mid-November.

-Intensely red colors typical of Alicante Bouschet, an unusual grape variety that produces berries with red colored juice.
+Intensely red colors are typical of Alicante Bouschet, an unusual grape variety that produces berries with red-colored juice.

 Fall colors on a November morning in Lodi's hilly Borden Ranch appellation.